noufal1169/python-tutorials/README.md

 # python-tutorials

-basic tutorials on python for beginners
+Basic tutorials on python for beginners.

-reading through the codes won't get you anywhere try running each codes and understand how it works experiment each code in your own ways
+Reading through the codes won't get you anywhere.
+Try running each codes and understand how it works.

-make mistakes
+Experiment each code in your own ways.

+Make mistakes,
-solve them
+Solve them ,
-and learn from it
+and Learn from it.